The New Science Of Aging + How To Biohack Your Way To A Longer, Healthier Life

-"What I've always done in my practice is I look at what the pharmaceutical companies are talking about, what they're doing, then I reverse engineer that to supplements," says Rountree, who also serves as the chief medical advisor to Thorne.
+"What I've always done in my practice is I look at what the pharmaceutical companies are talking about, what they're doing, then I reverse engineer that to supplements," says Rountree.
 "Then I go, OK, this is a pathway we really need to pay attention to?
 Is there any research that any herbs or nutrients affect it?
-There's research on Rhodiola rosea, for example, which appears to inhibit the mTOR pathway, so that's one that I like a lot.* I also take berberine, which works by modulating some of these nutrient-sensor pathways like AMPK, so it's kind of a natural mimic of metformin."
+There's research on Rhodiola rosea, for example, which appears to inhibit the mTOR pathway8, so that's one that I like a lot.
+I also take berberine, which works by modulating some of these nutrient-sensor pathways like AMPK9, so it's kind of a natural mimic of metformin."

 Rountree also believes we'll get more answers by studying people who have managed to live past 100 and maintain pretty good health, to see what's happening on a molecular level.
 "Maybe you don't have the same genes as that person, but maybe you could reproduce the effect by taking a certain amount of resveratrol or NR.
 I'm not saying those two are going to be the answer, but I feel like we're finally in a place where we're learning to ask the right questions.
 It's exciting to think we may be in a place in the very near future where we can tell somebody, with a fair amount of certainty, here is a menu of nutrients you can take that will add years to your life."